Reign2121/Long-Sequence-Ts-Forecasting/README.md

 Paper Review

-This is a repository centered on thesis reviews.
+This is a repository centered on paper reviews.

 I would like to continue my review on the topic of Transformer.